Ado (singer): Major label debut and first album: 2020–2022

 On October 15, 2020, Ado announced that she would make her debut with Universal Music Japan sublabel Virgin Music.
 On October 23, the day before her 18th birthday, she released her debut single "Usseewa" written by Vocaloid producer Syudou.
 The music video, released on her YouTube channel, reached 5 million views by November 14.
 On December 10, 2020, "Usseewa" ranked number 1 on Spotify Viral 50 Japan.
 On December 24, she released her second single "Readymade" written by Vocaloid producer Surii, as a digital release.

 By January 23, 2021, "Usseewa" had reached 40 million views on YouTube, and on February 3, 2021, it ranked number 1 on both Oricon Digital Singles Chart and Oricon Streaming Chart.
 On February 14, she released her third single, "Gira Gira", written by Vocaloid producer teniwoha, as a digital release.
 Four days later on February 18, the number of subscribers on her YouTube channel exceeded 1 million.
 On March 15, 2021, "Usseewa" reached number one on the Billboard Japan Hot 100, and on March 20, the music video on YouTube reached 100 million views, 148 days after its release.
 On March 29, "Usseewa" reached 100 million plays on the Billboard Japan Streaming Songs chart after 17 weeks from its initial debut, which was the sixth fastest in history and the youngest for a solo singer.
 On April 27, 2021, Ado released her fourth single "Odo", which was used in an NHK show about Vocaloid producers.

 On June 11, 2021, she was chosen as the second Japanese female artist for "YouTube's Artist on the Rise".
 On June 14, 2021, she released her fifth single, "Yoru no Pierrot".
 Her sixth single "Aitakute" was released on August 12.
+She collaborated with Jon-Yakitory on "Rasen", the theme song of the video game Lost Judgment.

 In October, Ado announced her debut studio album, Kyōgen.
-Released on January 26, 2022, Kyōgen sold over 140,000 physical copies in its first week, a first for a female artist since Superfly's 2008 self titled debut album.
+Released on January 26, 2022, Kyōgen sold over 140,000 physical copies in Japan during its first week, a first for a female Japanese artist since Superfly's 2008 self titled debut album.
 Debuting at number one on both the Billboard Japan Hot Albums chart and the Oricon Albums chart, Ado become the first woman to have a debut album peak at number one on its first week on Japanese charts since Miwa's 2011 studio album, Guitarissimo.